junxit/us-congress-code/title-16/chapter-1/sec-410ww.md

   - **(2)** The Setzer building property (also known as the Aviation Trail building property), Dayton, Ohio.
   - **(3)** The residential properties at 26 South Williams Street and at 30 South Williams Street, Dayton, Ohio.
   - **(4)** Huffman Prairie Flying Field, located at Wright-Patterson Air Force Base, Ohio.
-  - **(5)** The Wright 1905 Flyer III and Wright Hall, including constructed additions and attached structures, known collectively as the John W. Berry, Sr. Wright Brothers Aviation Center, Dayton, Ohio.
+  - **(5)** The Wright 1905 Flyer III and Wright Hall, including constructed additions and attached structures, known collectively as the John W. Berry, Sr. Wright Brothers National Museum, Dayton, Ohio.
   - **(6)** The Paul Laurence Dunbar State Memorial, Dayton, Ohio.
 - **(c)** *Additional sites* In addition to the sites described in subsection (b), the park shall consist of the following sites, as generally depicted on a map titled “Dayton Aviation Heritage National Historical Park”, numbered 362/80,013 and dated May 2008:
   - **(1)** Hawthorn Hill, Oakwood, Ohio.